 The Vancouver Art Gallery

 The Vancouver Art Gallery is located on West Georgia Street very near to Christ Church Cathedral.
 It occupies a building that used to be the law courts.
 The front of the building has two dignified stone lions guarding steps leading up to the door.
 The current gallery entrance for the public is at the side of the building, however.
-The area in front of art gallery steps has a large fountain and provides an interesting view of the surrounding buildings.
+The area in front of art gallery steps provides an interesting view of the surrounding buildings.
 It once contained a large fountain, which I found attractive, but the fountain has now been removed and the area has been converted into a plaza.

 Art Gallery PhotosClick thumbnail to view full-size

 The Hotel Vancouver is located on West Georgia Street across the road from Christ Church Cathedral.
 It's one of the grandiose "railway hotels" established by the Canadian Pacific and Canadian National Railways in the late nineteenth and early twentieth centuries.